⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 19.49 | The trailing Price-to-Earnings ratio measures a company's current share price relative to its earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of earnings. |
+| P/E Ratio (TTM) | 20.62 | Measures the current share price relative to the company's trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of earnings. |

-| Forward P/E | 19.05 | The forward Price-to-Earnings ratio measures a company's current share price relative to its estimated future earnings per share, offering a forward-looking view of valuation. |
+| Forward P/E | 18.12 | Indicates the current share price relative to estimated future earnings, offering insight into market expectations for future profitability. |

-| Price/Book (MRQ) | 6.23 | The Price-to-Book ratio compares a company's market value to its book value, indicating how much investors are paying for the net assets of the company. |
+| Price/Book (MRQ) | 6.90 | Compares the stock's market value to its book value per share, reflecting how investors value the company's net assets on the balance sheet. |

-| Operating Margin | 0.30 | Operating Margin measures the percentage of revenue remaining after paying for production costs and operating expenses, reflecting a company's operational efficiency. |
+| Operating Margin | 0.23 | Represents the percentage of revenue left after covering operating expenses, indicating the company's operational efficiency and profitability from its core business activities. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |